 As custodian, Edward Jones is required to report all distributions taken from an account because of death.
 As a beneficiary taking distributions from a decedent IRA, you will receive a 1099-R form reporting the amount withdrawn (distribution Code 4).

 If you are the spouse beneficiary of a qualified retirement plan and elected to have your benefits roll over to your own IRA in 2019 (after the original account owner’s death), you will receive a Form 1099-R reporting that amount under distribution code G4.
-The rollover received in the IRA will be reported on your Form 5498, which will be issued in May 2020.
+The rollover received in the IRA will be reported on your Form 5498.

 If you are a non-spouse beneficiary of a qualified retirement plan and elected to have your benefits roll over to an inherited IRA in 2019 (after the original account owner’s death), you will receive a Form 1099-R reporting that amount under distribution code G4.
-The rollover received in the IRA will be reported on your Form 5498, which will be issued in May 2020.
+The rollover received in the IRA will be reported on your Form 5498.

 Why is "Taxable Amount Not Determined" Checked in Box 2b?